 - Parents’ Guide (for Surgery) Wolfson Children’s Hospital

-- Educational Videos for Patients and Families from Wolfson Children’s Hospital
+- Preoperative Tours for Patients and Families at Wolfson Children’s Hospital

 Pediatric surgery is very different from surgery for adults.
 That’s why our surgical teams at Nemours Children’s Specialty Care, Jacksonville, are specially trained in pediatric surgery and pediatric surgical subspecialties.
 We help children of all ages and sizes — from the smallest newborns just entering the world, to teens on the verge of adulthood.